davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

   - KMS for at-rest
   - HTTPS for in-flight
 - Code Libraries:
-  - Kinesis Producer Libray (KPL) - for Producer application
+  - Kinesis Producer Library (KPL) - for Producer application
   - Kinesis Client Library (KCL) - for Consumer application
+  - These are Java libraries.

 ### Capacity Modes